 σth=α∆TE (13)

-Since the average operating temperature is 500°C, we can find that the stress to be 480.8MPa in compression.
+Since the average operating temperature has been shown to be 500°C, we can find that the stress to be 480.8MPa in compression.
 This large thermal stress is due in part because of the large modulus of elasticity.
-This strain can also be reduced if a slight gap was allowed to exist between the cylinder sleeve and the engine block.
-This would allow the material to expand unconstrained, causing no stress to be developed in the longitudinal direction.
+This stress can be reduced if a slight gap was allowed to exist between the cylinder sleeve and the engine block.
+This would allow the material to expand unconstrained, effectively lowering the amount of stress that the sleeve will be under due to the thermal expansion.

 Because of the constraint, the thermal strain in the radial direction should be taken into account.
 However, the way the piston has been designed allows a 1mm gap between the cylinder sleeve and the piston.
 The Poisson effect will not close this gap.
-The way this is taken closed is from the piston rings.
+This gap is therefore closed by the piston rings.
 These rings are normally made of hardened steel and have a radius larger than the piston to close the gap between it and the sleeve.
-It has an angular gap in it that serves two purposes.
-The first is to allow the ring to be inserted onto the piston.
+It has an angular gap cut in a radial manner that serves two purposes.
+The first is to allow the ring to be inserted onto the piston; the tight fit does not allow it to be attached any other way.
 The second, and more important, purpose is to allow the ring to have a constant radius as it warms to the steady-state temperature.
-As the ring warms, the gap closes due to thermal expansion, allowing the rings outside radius to remain constant.
+As the ring warms, the gap closes due to thermal expansion, allowing the rings outer and inner radius to remain constant.
 This design eliminates the need to closely match the thermal strain of both the piston and cylinder sleeve, allowing most designs to use a different material for each part.

 7.3 Failure theory